lichanghao/lichanghao.github.io/_posts/2023-08-10-Poisson-Nernst-Planck-system.md

 tags:              Research
 ---

+This post is a brief introduction to Poisson-Nernst-Planck equations.

 ## Poisson-Nernst-Planck System

 In batteries, fuel cells, and other natual/artificial electrochemical systems, the coupled diffusion effect and electro-migration effect of the charged particles can be modeled by coupling Nernst-Planck equation and Poisson equation.
 The Nernst-Planck equation can be written as